SUNSET-Sejong-University/GRIP-5/README.md

 ## 🔬 Research & Publications

-For more information about the GRIP-5 project and underlying research, please visit the [SUNSET Lab](https://github.com/SUNSET-Sejong-University) organization page.
+For more information about the GRIP-5 project and underlying research, please visit the [SUNSET](https://github.com/SUNSET-Sejong-University) organization page.

 ---

 <div align="center">
   <p><strong>GRIP-5: Making Prosthetics More Intuitive Through Gesture Recognition</strong></p>
-  <p>Built with ❤️ by the SUNSET Lab at Sejong University</p>
+  <p>Built with ❤️ by SUNSET at Sejong University</p>
 </div>